-Rootconf is a platform to discuss real-world problems around Site Reliability Engineering (SRE), network management, cloud, infrastructure, distributed systems and DevSecOps.
+Rootconf is a platform to discuss real-world problems around Site Reliability Engineering (SRE), DevOps for data engineering platforms, evaluating and adopting technologies such as Kubernetes and containers, and DevSecOps.

-- DevOps engineers
+- Operations engineers

-- Software engineers
+- Software developers

-To know more about Rootconf, check out the following resources:
+To know more about Rootconf, check the following resources:

 Rootconf Delhi sponsors: